 Patrick got back on the boat at 9:30.
-At 9:40, I decided to join Craig and accompany him into the beach.
-The fog was dense and we would have no way of seeing him clear the water or stopping the official time from the boat.
+At 9:40, I joined Craig in the water accompany him into the beach.
+This was for the dual purpose of monitoring the safety of the exhausted swimmer, and ensuring an accurate record of the finish time.
+The fog was dense and we would have no way of seeing him clear the water from the boat.
 A local Muir Beach firefighter who had been watching the swim online guided us into the beach with a flashlight.

 Craig cleared the water at 9:49pm, after 15 hours 47 minutes 22 seconds (timed via waterproof GPS watch which accompanied us into shore).
 He was steady on his feet and carried on a brief conversation with our local guide, so there did not appear to be any imminent health danger.
 After posing for a picture with his new fan, we waded through the small surf and swam a short distance back to the Sequel.